dibadgo/TheMigration/README.md

-# Welcome to the project "The migration"

-## What is it?
+# The migration

-This is a project created to demonstrate programming skills in Java.
+This is a sample project created to demonstrate programming skills in Java.
 Framework - Spring Boot.

-## This project includes
+## The Project includes

 * REST API
 * Persistence layer based on Cassandra